sram1023/Web-API_Automation/README.md

 To run the feature files in CLI

-mvn clean test -Dcucumber.filter.tags=@tagname
+"mvn clean test -Dcucumber.filter.tags=@tagname"

-Please find the cucumber-html report in target folder
+Please find the target/cucumber-html-reports in target folder